 Adjust your return policy

-The simple act of having a return policy can impact your sales and influence whether a customer chooses to shop at your store.
+The simple act of having an eCommerce return policy can impact your sales and influence whether a customer chooses to shop at your store.
 According to UPS study, 88% of shoppers review return policies while shopping online, with 67% checking the return policy before completing a purchase.

 Unfortunately, 15% of shoppers will completely abandon the purchase if the return policy is unclear or unfavorable.